rodolfocaldeira/rodolfocaldeira.github.com/_posts/2013-07-28-interesting-bits-9-sketch-app.md

 To help you out and give you some ideas of what you can do here are some Sketch resources:

+- [SketchMine](http://sketchmine.co/) .sketch files from the design community
 - [Sketch App Sources](http://www.sketchappsources.com/)
 - [Sketch Resource List](http://mattreich.net/journal/sketch-resource-list) by Matt Reich
 - [Pinterest: Sketch Sources](http://pinterest.com/sketchsources/resources/)